NGC 5026

 NGC 5026 is a barred spiral galaxy or lenticular galaxy in the constellation of Centaurus.
 It was discovered on 5 June 1834 by John Herschel.
 It was described as "pretty bright, pretty large, round, gradually brighter middle" by John Louis Emil Dreyer, the compiler of the New General Catalogue.

+Supernova

+One supernova has been observed in NGC 5026: SN 2009ev (Type Ia, mag.
+14.6) was discovered by C. Jacques, C. Colesanti, E. Pimentel, and T. Napoleao on 27 May 2009.